 Air handler vs blower

 Air handlers are not blowers.
 This confuses some of our customers, but it's not too hard to understand and we're happy to explain the difference.
-An air handler contains the blower, and several other parts within.
+An air handler contains the blower, and several other components within.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one piece of the pie.

 Air Handler vs. Furnace

 The warm air inside your home is drawn into the system through return ducts and then pass over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then transfer the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complicated than that, but the process itself is easy to break down and digest.
+Sure, the equipment is more complicated than that, but the process itself is easy to break down and comprehend.